ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 - **Price List**

 The requested **Discount Level** determines which level is evaluated by the algorithm.
 Automatic application of higher discount levels depends on the selected price list.
-For more information, see [Multi-level line discounts](multi-level-line-discounts.md).
+For information about how discounts from multiple levels are combined in sales order line, see [Multi-level line discounts](multi-level-line-discounts.md).

 > [!NOTE]
 > If the requested **Discount Level** is not specified, @@name determines the line discount for level 1.